 - 1. It was Rosh Chodesh Sivan that the People arrived at Sinai, and - 2.
-The Torah uses the term this day (Bayom Hazeh) rather than (Bayom Hahu) to teach us that Matan Torah should not be thought of as a "once upon a time, a long time ago" experience, but rather "words of Torah should be fresh in our eyes as if we received them today."
+The Torah uses the term this day (Bayom Hazeh) rather than (Bayom Hahu) to teach us that Matan Torah should not be thought of as a "once upon a time, a long time ago" experience, but rather "words of Torah should be fresh in our eyes as if we received this day (Bayom Haze than (Bayom Hahu) to that Matan Torah show thought of as a "once up a long time ago" experimental resh in our eyes as if withem today."